How to Optimize your HubPages to Make Money

 Step #3 - Grab Your Reader Immediately

 People are impatient.
 If they're not instantly convinced your Hub gives them what they're looking for, they will click back to Google and try the next search result.
-So the content at the top of your page must engage the reader - and remember, they can't see the summary.
+So the first paragraph of your Hub must say to the reader "I'm going to help you with your question".

 Some people - one of the founders of HubPages included - recommend a full-width image at the top of your Hub to engage your readers.
 However, that tactic must be used with great caution.